nytafar/wp-reference-manager/README.md

 # WP Reference Manager

-A modern WordPress block editor plugin for managing references, citations, and footnotes.
+A modern WordPress block editor plugin for managing references and citations through native WordPress footnotes.

 ## Features

+- Seamless integration with WordPress native footnotes
-- Insert formatted references using PMID, DOI (CrossRef, DataCite, & mEDRA), URL, or ISBN
+- Add references using PMID, DOI, URL, or ISBN
-- Manually insert formatted references as footnotes in the block editor
-- Import bibliography from reference managers using .ris files
-- Automatic reference formatting for specified citation styles
+- Automatic reference fetching and formatting in APA style
-- Interactive reference list beside the block editor
+- Interactive reference sidebar in the block editor
-- Automatic footnote management
-- Hover-to-view inline citations on the frontend
+- Real-time reference preview and selection
+- Persistent reference storage across posts
+- Clean and modern UI integrated with the block editor

 ## Installation

 1. Upload the plugin files to the `/wp-content/plugins/wp-reference-manager` directory
 2. Activate the plugin through the 'Plugins' screen in WordPress
-3. Use the Settings->WP Reference Manager screen to configure the plugin
+3. Start using references in your posts through the block editor

+## Usage

+1. In the block editor, add a footnote block
+2. Use the reference selector to choose or add a new reference
+3. The footnote will be automatically formatted with your reference
+4. Manage all your references through the sidebar

 ## Development